-Ep 09 – Arno De Vos: Grow your real estate business fasterThe Real Estate Pipeline / November 7, 2022 / By: Carlos Concepcion
+Ep 09 – Arno De Vos: Leverage Video & Social Media platforms to generate quality leadsThe Real Estate Pipeline / November 7, 2022 / By: Carlos Concepcion

 In this episode, Carlos talks with Arno De Vos, a Miami luxury condo specialist who has sold some of South Florida’s most desirable new-construction condominium projects.
 Arno has been active in the residential real estate industry since 2011.
 With a primary focus on South Florida’s luxury condominium market and new construction developments, he has worked directly with a number of South Florida’s most respected real estate developers.
 From his experience working with developers from Miami Beach to Palm Beach, Arno has gained an immense amount of knowledge, enabling him to provide an unrivaled level of guidance when serving his clientele within the luxury condominium market.